Samsung/cotopaxi/README.md

                         number of retries
   --timeout TIMEOUT, -T TIMEOUT
                         timeout in seconds
-  --protocol {ALL,UDP,TCP,CoAP,HTCPCP,mDNS,RTSP,SSDP,MQTT,DTLS}, -P {ALL,UDP,TCP,CoAP,HTCPCP,mDNS,RTSP,SSDP,MQTT,DTLS}
+  --verbose, -V, --debug, -D
+                        Turn on verbose/debug mode (more messages) --protocol {ALL,UDP,TCP,CoAP,HTCPCP,HTTP,mDNS,MQTT,QUIC,RTSP,SSDP}, -P {ALL,UDP,TCP,CoAP,HTCPCP,HTTP,mDNS,MQTT,QUIC,RTSP,SSDP}
-                        protocol to be tested (UDP includes CoAP, mDNS and DTLS, TCP includes CoAP and MQTT, ALL includes all supported protocols) --hide-disclaimer, -HD
+                        protocol to be tested (UDP includes all UDP-based protocols, while TCP includes all TCP-based protocols, ALL includes all supported protocols) --hide-disclaimer, -HD
                         hides legal disclaimer (shown before starting
                         intrusive tools)
-  --verbose, -V, --debug, -D
-                        Turn on verbose/debug mode (more messages) --cve {ALL,CVE-2018-19417,...}
-                        list of vulnerabilities to be tested (by CVE id) --vuln {ALL,BOTAN_000,COAPTHON3_000,...}
-                        list of vulnerabilities to be tested (by SOFT_NUM id)

-  --list, -L            display lists of all vulnerabilities supported by this
+  --src-ip SRC_IP, -SI SRC_IP
+                        source IP address (return result will not be received!)
-                        tool with detailed description --src-port SRC_PORT, -SP SRC_PORT
+  --src-port SRC_PORT, -SP SRC_PORT
                         source port (if not specified random port will be used)
   --ignore-ping-check, -Pn
-                        ignore ping check (treat all ports as alive)
+                        ignore ping check (treat all ports as alive) --vuln {ALL,BEWARD_000,BOTAN_000,...} ...]
+                        list of vulnerabilities to be tested (by SOFT_NUM id) --cve {ALL,CVE-2014-4878,CVE-2014-4879,...} ...]
+                        list of vulnerabilities to be tested (by CVE id) --list, -L            display lists of all vulnerabilities supported by this tool with detailed description

 ```
 -------------------------------------------------------------------------------